At $35 to $39 per share, Poshmark’s IPO could 5x its last private valuation – TechCrunch

 With Affirm releasing an initial IPO price range last night and Poshmark repeating the feat this morning, private-market investor expectations are holding up thus far.

 Secondhand fashion marketplace Poshmark anticipates its IPO could price between $35 and $39 per share.
 Using its simple share count, the former startup could be worth nearly $3 billion.
-So, we’ve seen two multi-unicorns set early pricing terms this week: that’s comfortably busy.
+So, we’ve seen two multiunicorns set early pricing terms this week.
+That’s comfortably busy.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

-As we did with Affirm, we’ll dig into Poshmark’s new pricing interval, calculate valuations for the company using both simple and fully-diluted share counts, and figure out how they compare to its most-recent financial results and final private valuation.
+As we did with Affirm, we’ll dig into Poshmark’s new pricing interval, calculate valuations for the company using both simple and fully diluted share counts, and figure out how they compare to its most-recent financial results and final private valuation.
 For the last bit, we’ll pull from PitchBook data and the S-1/A filing itself.

-But for those of you in a hurry, the short gist is that for Mayfield, GGV, Menlo Ventures, Inventus Capital, and Temasek, the company’s first pricing estimate looks like a win.
+But for those of you in a hurry, the short gist is that for Mayfield, GGV, Menlo Ventures, Inventus Capital and Temasek, the company’s first pricing estimate looks like a win.

 If you want to read our first dig into the company’s IPO filing that is more focused on performance than pricing, head here.
 Let’s go!